 You can also turn to tools like Microsoft System Center Configuration Manager to help you to make this highly complex, often delicate, enterprise-wide project run as smoothly as possible.

-In the past, customizing individual update schedules created unnecessary administrative overheads, but the new update channels function on Microsoft Office 365 ProPlus allows your team to specify every update needed.
+In the past, customizing individual update schedules created unnecessary administrative overheads, but the new update channels function on Microsoft 365 ProPlus allows your team to specify every update needed.
 You can then tailor the schedule for every employee to suit their needs.

 To successfully deploy Microsoft 365 across a large organization, you’ll need training and ongoing support.
 There are a number of tools that you can make use of to help your employees adapt to the new technology.